-Jaroslav Švelch is a postdoctoral researcher at the University of Bergen and assistant professor at Charles University, Prague.
-He is the author of the upcoming monograph Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018).
+Jaroslav Švelch is an assistant professor at Charles University, Prague.
+He is the author of the recent monograph Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018).
 He has published work on history and theory of computer games, on humor in games and social media, and on the Grammar Nazi phenomenon.
 He is currently researching history, theory, and reception of monsters in games.

-- Microsoft Research New England, Cambridge MA, USA – Ph.D. internship (September – December 2012)
+- Microsoft Research New England – Ph.D. internship (September – December 2012)

-- Massachusetts Institute of Technology, Cambridge MA, USA – comparative media studies, visiting researcher on the J.W.
+- Massachusetts Institute of Technology – comparative media studies, visiting researcher on the J.W.
 Fulbright scholarship (September 2007 – January 2009)

-- Faculty of Arts, Charles University in Prague – linguistics and phonetics/translation and interpretation (Master’s Degree, 2011).
+- Faculty of Arts, Charles University – linguistics and phonetics/translation and interpretation (Master’s Degree, 2011).
 Thesis: Amateur Translation of TV Feature Series and Its Social Context.

-- Faculty of Social Sciences, Charles University in Prague – media studies (Master’s degree, 2005).
+- Faculty of Social Sciences, Charles University – media studies (Master’s degree, 2005).
 Thesis: Time stucture in narrative news stories.

-- Faculty of Social Sciences, Charles University in Prague – journalism (Bachelor’s degree, 2002).
+- Faculty of Social Sciences, Charles University – journalism (Bachelor’s degree, 2002).
 Thesis: The Relationship between the Verbal and Non-Verbal elements in the Čtyřlístek comics.

 - research team member in the POLCORE group at Charles University – research on political participation and civic engagement online